freefallcid/personal-site/cms/posts/2018-10-16-beginner-node-js-tutorial-2.md

 Now, you should be able to navigate to `http://localhost:3000/animals?pattern=spots` and only see animals with spots returned 🎉

-Try also changing the pattern paramter in the query string to other values and see what's returned.
-As a solo excercise, try settting up the endpoint so that you can also filter by the animals name.
+Try also changing the pattern parameter in the query string to other values and see what's returned.
+As a solo exercise, try setting up the endpoint so that you can also filter by the animals name.

 ### Next steps